nss-nightclass-projects/Night-Class-Resources/book-2-patterns-and-tools/chapters/webpack-configure.md

 `mini-css-extract-plugin` is a css extraction plugin.
 We will be importing our SCSS into our javascript files (OMG crazy).
 This plugin searches through the javascript build and extracts out all the SCSS to create a css file that can then be linked to our index.html.

+`webpack` is exactly what it sounds like - the webpack library.
+We are including it in order to add plugins to our build process.

 ### Entry
 The entry key is used to tell webpack where your entry point file is located.
 Webpack by default has an entry point of `src/index.js`  but we are used to having an entry point of `main.js`.
 So we can add the optional entry key to specify our own entry point.
 We will sent the value of entry to the following path: `./src/javascripts/main.js`.

 ### Module
 The module section of this file allows us to create a bunch of tasks for webpack to complete.
 We do this by creating each task as an object and putting all the tasks in an array thats called rules.
 Lets go through each of these tasks.